 WHEN WILL THE PLAN BE ACTIVATED?

-PRTC will check weather service forecasts by 3 a.m. to determine if the Weather ESP will be activated that morning.
+The ESP will be activated when weather causes unsafe conditions, or when events that would severely disrupt our ability to serve passengers are taking place.
+When bad weather is expected, OmniRide will check weather service forecasts by 3 a.m. to determine if the ESP will be activated that morning.
 Another check will be made at 10 a.m. to determine the level of afternoon/evening service.

-The plan will be activated if forecasts predict the Washington, D.C. metro area will receive:
+The ESP will be activated if forecasts predict the Washington, D.C. metro area will receive:

 - Four or more inches of snow; or